omakoto/mvv/README.md

 - `Z`: Stop playback
 - `S`: Save the last recording as a midi file
 - `L`: Load a `*.mid` file
-- `3`: Show FPS and playback timer resolution.
+- `3`: Show FPS and playback timer resolution
+- `4`: Toggle between ♯ and ♭ for key/chord names

 ## Supported midi events

 - Only note ons/offs and the pedal depth will be visualized.
-- Other MIDI events are not visualized, but MVV will/should still record / play them; not tested though.
+- Other MIDI events are not visualized, but MVV will/should still record / play them; not well tested though.

 ## Bugs/TODOs